AlejandroGonzalezG/pruebaMimbral/README.md

 ## For the backend

-To run the backend, you have to enter inside like
+To run the backend, you have to enter inside of

 ```cd mimbral_backend/mimbral_backend```